kubermatic/docs/content/kubermatic/master/tutorials_howtos/administration/admin_panel/backup_buckets/_index.en.md

 To see how to make backups and restore your cluster, check the [Etcd Backup and Restore Tutorial]({{< ref "../../../etcd_backups" >}}).

-### Default Backup Destination
+### Enforcing default backups

-It is also possible to set a default backup destination.
-When set, it creates a default EtcdBackupConfig for all the user clusters in the Seed.
+It is also possible to enforce default backups for each cluster in a Seed.
+By setting a default destination, a default EtcdBackupConfig is created for all the user clusters in the Seed.
 It has to be a destination that is present in the backup destination list for that Seed.

 Example Seed with default destination:
 ```yaml